 Some projects can be accomplished in a day, others may take you weeks or even a month to make depending on your time and your commitment.
 Winter Knits is a great book to have in your craft library, and you may find yourself referring to it often.

-Disclosure: I received product to facilitate a review.
+Disclosure: I received products to facilitate a review.
 All opinions are my own, yours may differ.